AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 * `EMAIL` should be of the format _local-part@domain_ and adhere to the following constraints:
   * The _local-part_ should only contain alphanumeric characters and the following special characters ```+``` ```_``` ```.``` ```-```.
-  * Exception: The local-part may not start or end with any special characters.
+  * Exceptions: The local-part may not start or end with any special characters, and there should not be consecutive occurrences of these characters.
   * This is followed by a '@' and then a _domain_ name.
 The _domain_ name is made up of _domain_ labels separated by periods.
   * Example: If a domain name is ```example.com```, the domain labels are ```example``` and ```com```.